hhd-dev/hhd/readme.md

 LED support will be enabled by default.

 The paddles of the Ayn Loki Max are not remappable as far as we know.
-If the gyro driver is not installed and Motion is turned on, LED setting might not work.

 #### Extra steps for Legion Go
 If you are using a kernel older than 6.8 and you are not on a gaming distro